arca-computing/angular-sticky/README.md

 `super-sticky` (true/false, false default) : will keep the element when scrolling, so next will stack under it.

 `css` : classes to apply to the wrapper.

+`listenResize` : will use this item with when window resize, if null window resize will not be listened.
+If you don't use this option sticky and their replacer will not resize, and it's gonna be bad.

 # Demo \o/
 [http://arca-computing.github.io/angular-sticky/](http://arca-computing.github.io/angular-sticky/)